For SSAATBB chorus with TBB solo trio and piano

 use our gifts of gold and myrrh

-as our intention was to do the right?
+as our intention was doing the right?

 Here, there, hear- soft as a sigh-